Secret Paris: 31 Off the Beaten Path Spots + Exciting Hidden Gems

 READ NEXT

-Paris in Winter: 31 Reasons to Visit (+ Tips!)
+Paris in Winter: 31 Fun Things to Do (+ Why to Visit!)

-Covered Passages of Paris
+The Covered Passages of Paris

-Paris’ covered passages aren’t secret Paris spots as much as they are, quite literally, hidden gems–if you don’t know what you’re looking for, it’s incredibly easy to walk right by the entrances to these gorgeous shopping arcades without ever knowing what beauty waits inside.
+If you don’t know what you’re looking for, it’s incredibly easy to walk right by the entrances to these gorgeous shopping arcades without ever knowing what beauty is waiting inside.

-There are around 20 in all these days, but if you’re busy exploring Paris off the beaten path and want a few to put on your radar, we can suggest Passage des Panoramas as the oldest (it dates to 1799), Galerie Vero-Dodat for an easy-to-access location and lovely interior, and Galerie Vivienne for a downright beautiful space (be sure to stop by the gorgeous Librairie Jousseaume if you visit).
+If you want a few to put on your radar while exploring Paris off the beaten path, we can suggest Passage des Panoramas as the oldest (it dates to 1799), Galerie Vero-Dodat for an easy-to-access location and lovely interior, and Galerie Vivienne for a downright beautiful space (be sure to stop by the gorgeous Librairie Jousseaume if you visit).

 Galerie Vero-Dodat--come to secret passages like this when exploring Paris off the beaten path!